Starting a blog is still one of the best online businesses you can create today.

 You can be on your way in under 30 minutes.

-The question is next which web hosting provider should you use?
-There are hundreds of web hosting services, not all of them good.
+The next question is, what’s the best web hosting provider should you use?
+There are hundreds of web hosting services, but not all of them are good.
 You want a solid web hosting provider that is cheap, reliable, and there for you when you need customer service.
 I recommend Bluehost.

 Why I Recommend Bluehost

-Bluehost has been around since 2003, and host over 2 million websites.
+Bluehost has been around since 2003, and hosts over 2 million websites.
 Bluehost is recommended by WordPress.org.

 I’ve also worked with Bluehost to help make it easy for you to create a blog.
-Check out my free bonuses you get signing up with my link.
+You’ll receive the following bonuses when you sign up using my exclusive link:

 Bluehost offers these features: